ifthenpay/magento2/docs/QA/manual tests list.md

 Action of the application user confirming the payment method.
 Some of the following checks need to be applied per payment method.

-- [x] In case of online payment (mbway, ccard, cofidis, ifthenpaygateway), the user is directed to gateway/online payment page to proceed with payment;
+- [x] In case of online payment (mbway*, ccard, cofidis, ifthenpaygateway, pix), the user is directed to gateway/online payment page to proceed with payment;
 - [x] In case of offline payment (multibanco, payshop), the user is directed to the "thank you" page where the payment details are displayed;